prajwalajayaprakash/Girl-Power/README.md

 # Girl-Power
-Front end design of a web page providing STEM oriented resources.
+Front end design of a web page providing STEM oriented resources. __Note: Pictures and resources are taken from AMAZON, Unsplash and other resources only to give examples.__

 Here is the progress of the web page till now!